GargoyleSoft/ExpandableDatePicker/README.md

         let modelIndexPath = updatedModelIndexPath(for: indexPath)

-        if modelIndexPath.row == rowThatExpandsToDatePicker {
+        if modelIndexPath.row == rowThatTogglesDatePicker {
-            let cell = DateDisplayCell.reusableCell(for: indexPath, in: tableView) cell.textLabel!.text = "Date:"
+	    // DateDisplayCell is a custom UITableViewCell that implements the ShowsDatePicker protocol let cell = DateDisplayCell.reusableCell(for: indexPath, in: tableView) cell.textLabel!.text = "Date:"
             cell.detailTextLabel?.text = DateFormatter.localizedString(from: selectedDate, dateStyle: .short, timeStyle: .none)